-XIV.
+XVII.
 TRANSPORTATION AND TRAFFIC

 Where Impact was Analyzed in the LUTE EIR Any Peculiar Impacts?
 Any Impact Not Analyzed as Significant Effect in LUTE EIR?
 Any Significant Off-Site or Cumulative Impact Not Analyzed?
 Any Adverse Impact More Severe Based on Substantial New Information?
 Do EIR Mitigation Measures or Uniformly Applied Development Policies or Standards Address/Resolve Impacts? a) Would the project conflict with a program, plan, ordinance or policy addressing the circulation system, including transit roadway, bicycle and pedestrian facilities?
-List EIR sections No Yes/No Yes/No Yes/No Yes/No/NA b-1) For projects deemed complete before July 1, 2020 (LOS): Would the project conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highway?
-List EIR sections No Yes/No Yes/No Yes/No Yes/No/NA b-2) For projects deemed complete on or after July 1, 2020 (VMT): Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)?
-List EIR sections No Yes/No Yes/No Yes/No Yes/No/NA c) Would the project substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
-List EIR sections No Yes/No Yes/No Yes/No Yes/No/NA d) Would the project result in inadequate emergency access?
-List EIR sections No Yes/No Yes/No Yes/No Yes/No/NA a.
+List EIR sections No No No No N/A, impact remains less than significant b-1) For projects deemed complete before July 1, 2020 (LOS): Would the project conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highway?
+List EIR sections No No No No N/A, impact remains less than significant b-2) For projects deemed complete on or after July 1, 2020 (VMT): Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)?
+List EIR sections No No No No N/A, impact remains less than significant c) Would the project substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
+List EIR sections No No No No N/A, impact remains less than significant d) Would the project result in inadequate emergency access?
+List EIR sections No No No No N/A, impact remains less than significant a.
 Impact 3.4.1 in the LUTE Draft EIR evaluated whether implementation of the LUTE would result in increased demand for transit service.
 Implementation of the LUTE would result in an increase in transit demand.
 The analysis notes that the City and VTA would coordinate to increase transit services in Sunnyvale.
 Additionally, the LUTE includes policies and actions to improve the transit network in Sunnyvale (e.g., Policies LT-3.6, LT- 3.28, LT-3.30, and Actions LT-3.30a, LT-3.30b, and LT-3.30c associated with Policy 48).
 Thus, the LUTE's impact to transit facilities would be less than significant under project conditions and less than cumulatively considerable under cumulative conditions.